Apps

 Supporting students with Dysgraphia often involves modifying traditional writing assignments to accommodate their unique needs.
 Here are a few strategies that can make writing tasks more accessible and less stressful for these students:

 1. Typing Assignments: Allowing students to type their assignments instead of handwriting them can alleviate some of the struggles associated with Dysgraphia.
 Typing can remove the challenges related to the fine motor skills required for handwriting.
-Students may find it easier to organize their thoughts and edit their work on a word processor, and spell-checking software can assist with spelling difficulties.
+Students may find it easier to organise their thoughts and edit their work on a word processor, and spell-checking software can assist with spelling difficulties.
 Keyboarding lessons can also support students who are not yet comfortable or efficient typists.

 2. Using a Scribe: A scribe is someone who writes or types for the student.
 The student dictates their responses, and the scribe transcribes their words verbatim.
 This can be an effective accommodation for students with significant handwriting difficulties.
 Scribes can be fellow students, teachers, or even parents.
-This strategy allows the student to focus on the content and organization of their ideas without the added stress of writing or typing.
+This strategy allows the student to focus on the content and organisation of their ideas without the added stress of writing or typing.

 3. Recording Responses: With the ubiquity of smartphones and other mobile devices, students can easily record their responses to assignments using a voice recorder or video recording app.
 This allows them to express their thoughts verbally, which can be a more natural and comfortable mode of communication for students with Dysgraphia.
 The student can then listen to their recording and transcribe it, or submit it as an audio or video response, depending on the assignment requirements.